Short on time? Featured in this post

 Jet lag is not a serious disorder but can cause daytime fatigue, difficulty concentrating, mood changes, restless sleep, gastrointestinal issues, and an overall “sick” feeling.
-When you’re traveling for vacation, these symptoms can put a damper on the entire trip.
+When you’re traveling for vacation, these symptoms can throw your sleep schedule off and put a damper on the entire trip.

 To understand what causes jet lag, you must first understand how your body’s biological clock works.
 Your biological clock regulates your biochemical, physiological, and behavioral body processes and helps maintain a normal sleep cycle.

 Melatonin is a sleep-inducing hormone influenced by the presence of light.
 When sunlight or artificial light enters our retinas, it transmits signals to our brain to inhibit the production of melatonin.
 When it gets dark, your brain senses the lack of sunlight and prepares your body to sleep.
 It does this by telling your pineal gland to produce melatonin.

 For example, if you board a plane in Arizona and fly to Chicago, you’re traveling over one time zone, and your body only needs to adapt to the loss of one hour.
 Whereas if you board a plane in Arizona at 10 a.m. and take a 13 hour flight to Italy, when you land your brain will think it’s 11 p.m., but in Italy it will be 7 a.m.; this means you’re ready to go to bed while the rest of Italy is waking up for a new day.

 Traveling over multiple daylight-darkness cycles throws your suprachiasmatic nucleus out of sync.
 The suprachiasmatic nucleus is home to two separate but linked neuron groups, one controlling deep sleep and the other controlling REM sleep.
 When these processes are not in sync, it stops you from entering into a restorative sleep stage.